miklevin/MikeLev.in/_posts/2024-09-08-Future-proofing.md

 Python interfaces remain remarkably stable over the years, allowing your intuition and muscle memory to improve.

+### The Critical Role of Text Editors in Developer Productivity

 The new breed of AI text-editors emphasizes this point.
 Your text editor is where you spend a significant amount of time.
 It's even more essential than your bed or chair because it becomes ingrained in your fingers through muscle memory